About the SHOUT! Versions

-View Trailer on YouTube:
+View Trailer of a stage performance on YouTube:

-This trailer consists of three separate 60-second scenes filmed during its debut at TheaterLab in Richmond, VA.
-SHOUT’s play script or the full-length filmed version of the play can be leased.
+This trailer consists of three separate 60-second scenes filmed during SHOUT!’s debut at TheaterLab in Richmond, VA.
+SHOUT’s play script or the full-length filmed zoom version of the play can be leased.
 A 55-page curriculum package can be purchased to supplement the film or script.
-For questions about the full-length filmed version of the play or the script, contact email@example.com.Proceeds from the film support the Military Kid Art Project and the Museum of the American Military Family & Learning Center.
+For questions about the full-length filmed version of the play or the script, contact LKbeldon@hotmail.com.Proceeds from the film support the Military Kid Art Project and the Museum of the American Military Family & Learning Center.

 SHOUT! the film is supported in part by an award from New Mexico Arts, a division of the Department of Cultural Affairs, and by the National Endowment for the Arts.